 Just like other national tourism industries, Australian tour operators took a huge blow in the form of dramatically decreased demand.
 However, other industries actually saw a rise in demand during the pandemic.

-Food delivery services and companies that sell household goods saw a spike in demand during the lockdown.
+COVID-19 and its Impact on Food delivery services and companies that sell household goods saw a spike in demand during the lockdown.
 Panic buying is partially to blame, but anyhow, all these goods need delivery without major infrastructural improvements.

 Most shipping companies hired temp staff or they outsourced during the period when both output and demand have increased exponentially.
 Although shippers were caught slightly off-guard, they now have a network of associates who can handle future sudden spikes in sales.